matthieuheitz/2020-JMIV-ground-metric-learning-graphs/README.md

 the CHOLMOD library of the larger SuiteSparse library.
 On debian-based systems, you can install the `libcholmod` package.
 Otherwise, you can use the LU solver which is twice slower but don't require additional packages (it's in `scipy`).
-In that case, specify '--SD_algo LU' when using the scripts.
+In that case, specify `--SD_algo LU` when using the scripts.

 - ##### C file